Why and How to Use Condoms

 Condoms and Risk

-When used properly, condoms are effective at reducing risk of STIs, but they cannot prevent 100% of STIs 100% of the time.
+When used properly, condoms are effective at reducing risk of STIs, but they cannot prevent 100 percent of STIs 100 percent of the time.
 The only way to have absolute protection from STIs is to abstain from any genital contact.